omegasemantic/omegasemantic.github.io/_objects/rosen.md

 : Rosen, Letter, and Pasupe

-> As they gazed at the Letter they both began to feel oppressed by its consequence.
+> They gazed at Letter; oppressed by its consequence.

 Rosen, said Pasupe, this Letter from Authority: I would you offer a morsel of advice.